 Update on current appointment availability

 It has been brought to our attention that a number of patients have been struggling to get through to the Practice on the telephone in the morning owing to the large volume of calls we are experiencing at the moment.
 I apologise for these difficulties.
 We are, however, making more appointments available for patients at this practice.
-Additional appointments can be booked from the end of January until the end of March 2018.
 This is because we know that there are times you want to be able to see a GP at short notice.
-We also know that over winter lots of people have seasonal illnesses which require more than a pharmacy but don’t need emergency treatment.

 The extra appointments are bookable by ringing reception on the usual number or by booking online.